awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 **To configure target tracking scaling policies for your service**

 These steps help you create target tracking scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
-You can create a scale\-out alarm to increase the desired count of your service, and a scale in alarm to decrease the desired count of your service\.
+You can create a scale\-out alarm to increase the desired count of your service, and a scale\-in alarm to decrease the desired count of your service\.

 1. For **Scaling policy type**, choose **Target tracking**\.